Are you negotiating cell site contracts?

 In 20 years, owners will want to develop or improve the property.?
 Without terms, owners may be limited in hat they can do.
 Lost opportunities can be expensive.

 Will the antenna damage a roof?

 Mold and water ingress of the building envelope is critical.
-Some carriers may save money to install equipment.
-Resulting holes in the roof membrane can compromise the integrity of a building.
+Holes in the roof membrane can compromise the integrity of a building.
 An installation may void a roof warranty.
 Installations need to be continuously monitored – especially with more workers on site.

 Termination by the Carrier

 Carriers demand the right to terminate the lease in two months.
 Landlords are locked in for 20 years.
 What are the options?

 This is not meant to be an exhaustive list but food for thought.